sayaliwalke30/Stocks-Analysis-and-Prediction/readme.md

 # Financial Analysis of Stocks and Price Prediction
 ## Problem Statement:
-#### Stocks analysis using financial statistics web scraped from Market watch for 500 stocks and price prediction.
+#### Stocks analysis using financial statistics web scraped from Market watch for 500 stocks and price prediction using 4 different machine learning algorithms
 ### /**

 ### author Sayali Walke